EddyTheCo/Shimmerpp/_posts/2023-07-09-Setting_the_SDK.md

 ## Installing Qt libraries and Qt Creator

-Our final purpose is to use the basic-component libraries(BCs) for developing applications that interact with the Layer 1 of Shimmer nodes.
+Our final purpose is to use the basic-component libraries(BCs) for developing applications that interact with Layer 1 of Shimmer nodes.

 The BCs only dependencies are the C++ Standard Libraries and Qt libraries.
 The [Qt Core](https://doc.qt.io/qt-6/qtcore-index.html) library  brings support to methods like [JSON](https://doc.qt.io/qt-6/qjsonobject.html), [Cryptographic Hashes](https://doc.qt.io/qt-6/qcryptographichash.html), [Byte Arrays, Hex Encoding](https://doc.qt.io/qt-6/qbytearray.html), and [Data Streams](https://doc.qt.io/qt-6/qdatastream.html).